Assessment Only Route to Qualified Teacher Status

 - If you wish to proceed, complete the on-line application and submit the application fee.

 Teachers in England must have a recognised degree and have achieved QTS.
 The award of QTS leads to registration as a newly qualified teacher.
 Some initial training courses also lead to an academic award, such as a Post Graduate Certificate in Education (PGCE), but a PGCE is not required for the award of QTS.

 The Newly Qualified Teacher (NQT) induction process is an additional component that is only required for employment in the UK and is undertaken during the first year of employment in the UK following achievement of QTS.

-From September 2012, qualifying schools that are members of the Council of British International Schools (COBIS) will be able to access, support and deliver NQT induction.
+Qualifying schools that are members of the Council of British International Schools (COBIS) can access, support and deliver NQT induction.
 The portfolio of evidence that a teacher prepares through the EA AOQTS process will provide a sound basis for NQT induction evidence.
 EA will offer support, guidance, and monitoring to help teachers in COBIS schools complete the NQT induction process.